Mažeikiai District Municipality

 Mažeikiai District Municipality (Mažeikių rajono savivaldybė, Mažėikiu rajuona savivaldībė) is located in the north-west of Lithuania, on the River Venta in Telšiai County.
 The administrative center of Mažeikiai District is the city of Mažeikiai.
 Its territory of 1,220.2 km2 is composed of 32 km2 of towns and settlements, 22 km2 of industrial enterprises and roads, 614 km2 of agricultural lands, 273 km2 of forests, and 68 km2 of tracts of other designation.
 There is one urban and 8 rural elderates.
 In 2003, the population was 67,393.
 Of this number, 46,223 live in towns and 21,170 in villages.

 It is situated in northern Samogitia.
 Mažeikiai District borders with the Republic of Latvia in the north, with Akmenė District Municipality in the east, with Telšiai District Municipality in the southeast, with Plungė District Municipality in the southwest and with Skuodas District Municipality in the west.
 Mažeikiai District stretches for 43.5 km east-to-west and 38 km north-to-south.
 Petraičiai village is the westernmost settlement, with Kalniškiai and Pakliaupė villages being the easternmost settlements.
 The northernmost is Giniočiai, while the southernmost is Pasruojė.

-Mažeikiai District Municipality is one of the more populous administrative district municipalities (municipalities, covering mostly rural regions and smaller towns rather than major cities).
-The region is crossed by important railway lines: Liepāja (Republic of Latvia) – Šiauliai – Kaunas – Vilnius and Riga (Republic of Latvia) – Mažeikiai – Klaipėda.
-However, they are currently no longer used for passenger transportation.